About Steve and the Urban Worm Company

 Get in Touch!

-Whether you have questions about the Urban Worm Bag, getting started in vermicomposting, or you need assistance with a larger project, please join my e-mail list, like the Urban Worm Company on Facebook, or simply e-mail me by hitting the button below!
+Whether you have questions about the Urban Worm Bag, getting started in vermicomposting, or you need assistance with a larger project, please get in via one of the methods below!